KobeW50/ReVanced-Documentation/guides/faq.md

 #####**3.
 How do I get ReVanced Extended?**

 You can follow the [wiki guides](https://www.reddit.com/r/revancedextended/wiki/guide/) for installation instructions.
-You may also find other guides in the subreddit.
+You can also find other guides in the subreddit.